dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 To accelerate this learning, I recommend books such as The Pragmatic Programmer and Clean Code.
 They will teach you about code hygiene, things like KISS, DRY, and how to write clean, efficient programs.

-Pro tip: negotiate a learning budget.
+**Pro tip**: negotiate a learning budget.
 Approach your manager and propose that every Friday, you will use some hours to learn something new.
 It can be a theoretical aspect of software development or different technology.

 ## 2. Communication: leave "awkwardness" at the door